 Our complete suite of industry forecasts and scenarios, by country and industry

-The databank presents historical data from 1980 and forecasts to 2040 for 67 countries and 10 regions and trading blocs.
+The databank presents historical data from 1980 and forecasts to 2050 for 68 countries, the Eurozone, and 15 regions and trading blocs.
 We use an integrated global model, which means that our industry data and forecasts are fully consistent with our world macroeconomic forecasts, and now include forecasts by sector under alternate risk scenarios.
 The web-based databank offers powerful charting and analytical capabilities, together with information on source of data and date of update.
 Industrial sectors are organised by NACE (revision 2) categories.

 What the service includes

 - Coverage of the world's most important developed and emerging markets.
-Our global industry forecasts cover 67 nations and 10 regions and trading blocs, where most of world business is conducted.
-The service spans all regions, including the Americas, Europe, Asia, the Middle East and Africa.
+Our global industry forecasts cover 74 nations, the Eurozone, and 15 regions and trading blocs, where most of world business is conducted.
+The service spans all regions, including the Americas, Europe, Asia, the Middle East, and Africa.
 Regional aggregates are included.

 - Broad, long-range coverage of all major manufacturing sectors.
-For each country, we cover 85 goods-producing industries, ten service sectors and other relevant series, such as car and truck production and registration, stock of cars on the road and investment in equipment and other assets.
-The service includes 30 years of historical data and 25 years of forecasts.
+For each country, we cover 85 goods-producing industries, 15 service sectors, and other relevant series, such as car and truck production and registration, stock of cars on the road, and investment in equipment and other assets.
+The service includes historical and forecast data from 1980 to 2050.